magento/knowledge-base/src/troubleshooting/general/e-error-verifying-routes.yaml-error-during-staging-or-production-deploy.md

 This error occurs if the route configuration for any additional domains that have been added to your project are missing from the `routes.yaml` file.

-As part of the Magento self-service enablement upgrade for self-service route configuration, we added a pre-deployment check to ensure that all domains in your project have routes configured in the `routes.yaml` file.
+As part of the Adobe Commerce self-service enablement upgrade for self-service route configuration, we added a pre-deployment check to ensure that all domains in your project have routes configured in the `routes.yaml` file.
 If any domains are missing route configuration, the deployment gets blocked.

 ## Solution

 To resolve the blocked deployment, update the `routes.yaml` file to configure routes for the domains listed in the error message by using either of the following methods:

-* Apply the patch supplied by Magento during the upgrade process.
+* Apply the patch supplied by Adobe Commerce during the upgrade process.
 * Manually add the missing route configuration to the `routes.yaml` file.

-### Method 1: Apply the patch supplied by Magento
+### Method 1: Apply the patch supplied by Adobe Commerce

-1. Look for a recent Magento Support ticket with the title " *Enable self service features for <project\_ID>".*
+1. Look for a recent Adobe Commerce support ticket with the title " *Enable self service features for <project\_ID>".*
-1. Follow the instructions in the ticket to apply the patch, which updates the route configuration for your Cloud environment.
+1. Follow the instructions in the ticket to apply the patch, which updates the route configuration for your cloud environment.
 1. Сommit and push the changes to redeploy your project.

 ### Method 2: Manually add the missing route configuration